BlueBridgeTechnologies/dispatch-kotlin/README.md

 Follow the instructions on [JitPack](https://jitpack.io/) to add this library to a gradle project.

-Add this line to dependencies for the current version:
+Add this line to dependencies block to get the most recent version:

 ```
 compile 'com.github.BlueBridgeTechnologies:dispatch-kotlin:1.0.0'